redsanket/spark/external/spark/guide/spark_r.rst

 .. _r_grid:

-Oath/VCG Grid Install
+VMG/VCG Grid Install
 ---------------------

-For Oath/VCG we automatically handle shipping R for you for both current (yspark_yarn-2.3.x) and latest (yspark_yarn-2.4.x).
+For VMG/VCG we automatically handle shipping R for you for both current and latest (yspark_yarn-2.4.x).
-Current R version supported is R-3.4.3 for rhel7 docker container and the way to set the docker container is by specifying `--conf spark.oath.dockerImage=hadoop/rhel7:current` during launch on your respective gateways.
+Current R version supported is R-3.4.3 and the way to set the docker container is by specifying `--conf spark.oath.dockerImage=spark/rhel7_sparkr:current` during launch on your respective gateways.

-Getting started on ygrid/VCG and available gateways: https://git.ouroath.com/pages/developer/Bdml-guide/
+Getting started on VMG/VCG and available gateways: https://git.ouroath.com/pages/developer/Bdml-guide/

 VCG gateways:
   * Research/Sandbox: kessel-gw.gq.vcg.yahoo.com